Tranquil River Salmonid Recovery Project

-West coast Vancouver Island Chinook populations have drastically declined in recent years, making the long term abundance and survival of this species uncertain.
+West coast Vancouver Island salmon and steelhead populations have drastically declined in recent years, making the long term abundance and survival of this species uncertain.
 Widespread concerns have resulted in their designation being considered by the Committee on the Status of Endangered Wildlife in Canada.
-Having sustainably utilized this resource for time immemorial, First Nations consider the Chinook salmon sacred and irreplaceable in their culture.
-Chinook provide an enormous resource for people on the coast and are a key component of marine and terrestrial ecosystems.
-This species alone is imperative to the survival of the threatened Southern Resident Killer Whales.
+Having sustainably utilized this resource for time immemorial, First Nations consider salmon sacred and irreplaceable in their culture.
+Salmon provide an enormous resource for people on the coast and are a key component of marine and terrestrial ecosystems.
+Salmon play a critical role in a multitude of marine and terrestrial ecosystems, for example Chinook salmon are imperative to the survival of the threatened Southern Resident Killer Whales.
 Like many other salmonid species, their declines are largely rooted in habitat loss.

 The Tranquil Creek watershed is located approximately 20 km east of Tofino, B.C., in Clayoquot Sound on the west coast of Vancouver Island and is located within the traditional territory of the Tla‐o‐qui‐aht First Nation.
-Tranquil Creek once supported healthy stocks of Chinook, Coho, Sockeye, Chum, and Cutthroat Trout.
+Tranquil Creek once supported healthy stocks of Chinook, coho, sockeye, chum, and steelhead along with rainbow and coastal cutthroat trout.
 As with many watersheds within this region, Tranquil Creek was subjected to massive resource extraction starting in the mid-century.
 At this time fish and wildlife habitat was of little concern to industry, and many creeks and streams were damaged or destroyed.
 Half a century later, although logging and mining operations have improved, many of these creeks have still not recovered.
-Though Chinook salmon still return to this system, their numbers have significantly decreased.
+Though Salmoninds still return to this system, their numbers have significantly decreased.

 The Tla-o-qui-aht Nation want to see the restoration of this watershed to ensure it will have the capacity to support future generations with fish.
 Since the creation of this organization we have worked closely with the Tla-o-qui-aht using traditional ecological knowledge and science to help prioritize and direct initiatives.
 The project also provides training and employment for First Nations, which helps to foster stewardship at the local level.